PoteznaSowa/SNESAudioMods/README.md

 - audio score/sequence conditional jump;
 - voice volume and ADSR presets.

+TODO:
+- reduce the latency of SFXs even further.

 ## Donkey Kong Country 2/3 SPC engine (RareSPC2_base.asm, RareSPC_dkq.asm, RareSPC_dkdt.asm)
 Like a previous one, this engine also underwent a high number of improvements in its code.